Hysteroscopy: Complications

 Women in fertile age are at increased risk of resultant hyponatremic encephalopathy, likely because of increased level of estrogens.

 The overall complication rate for diagnostic and operative hysteroscopy was 2% with serious complications occurring in less than 1% of cases using older methods.
 Morcellation has fewer complications than electrocautery, less than 0.1%.

-Severe Pain
+Severe pain

-The English Member of Parliament, Lyn Brown (West Ham, Labour), has spoken twice in the House of Commons on behalf of constituents who have been coerced into completing unbearably painful outpatient hysteroscopies without anaesthesia.
+The former English Member of Parliament, Lyn Brown (West Ham, Labour), has spoken eleven times in the House of Commons on behalf of the Campaign Against Painful Hysteroscopy and constituents who have been coerced into completing unbearably painful outpatient hysteroscopies without anaesthesia.
 Lyn Brown cites numerous instances of women throughout England being held down by nurses in order to complete an ambulatory hysteroscopy and thus avoid the expense of safely monitored sedation or general anaesthetic.

 A petition to grant NHS patients full information about the risks of severe outpatient hysteroscopy pain, and the upfront choice of local anaesthetic, sedation, epidural or general anaesthetic was launched in summer 2018.
 'End barbaric NHS hysteroscopies with inadequate pain-relief'.
 It asks the Secretary of State for Health to ensure that: